How to Become A Better Listener

 Listening is a voluntary act and an active process that requires conscious attention.
 It requires people to ignore distractions, and focus on what a speaker is saying.
 Paying attention has everything to do with listening and cognition.
 Listening is applying meaning to sound.
 It allows the brain to organize words, establish vocabulary, learn, and internalize concepts.
-How to become a better listener is a skill.
+How to become a better listener is a skill that can be developed.

 An active listener pays attention to the auditory input that the brain receives.
 They then apply meaningful content to the situation.
 This process facilitates improved memory of the incident.
 This makes it easier to recall the relevant information as required.